ENTRIES ARE OPEN:

 CATEGORIES

 During the entry process, riders will be asked to select the category in which they would like to race.
-Elite riders wishing to compete for prize money must choose the Racing (Open) category.
+Elite riders wishing to compete for prize money (total prize purse = $150,000) must choose the Racing (Open) category.
 Riders selecting the Age Group category will automatically be placed in their respective age group based on date of birth and gender.

+Nedbank Gravel Burn’s prize purse totals $150,000.
 There will be equal prize money for men and women in the Racing (Open) category for daily stages and the overall GC ranking.
-This information will be posted when we announce our title sponsor.
 Professional women will start in a separate batch after the professional men to ensure a fair racing environment.

 THE CHALLENGE